alegunta-git/turbo-guide/books/notes finance.md

 * We read and think.
 Warren and I do more reading and thinking and less doing than most people in business.
 That is very uncommon –Charlie Munger
 * If you took our top fifteen decisions out, we’d have a pretty average record.
 It wasn’t hyperactivity, but a hell of a lot of patience.
 You stuck to your principles and when opportunities came along, you pounced on them with vigor –Charlie Munger

+**N Narayana Murthy**
+I observed how in a western country even the socialists understood that wealth has first to be created before it can be distributed; that there could only be a few leaders to create wealth.
+And that it’s the job of the government to create an environment

 **The Story of the Reserve Bank of India :Rahul Bajoria**
 - 1861 : government took control of paper currency  through the Paper Currency Act, which gave the
 - The Reserve Bank of India came into existence on 1 April 1935.
 Sir Osborne Arkell Smith, first governor